MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/perform-initial-configurations-setup.md

 This section details many configurations regarding the Field Service Mobile (2017) app user interface and how data passes back and forth between the mobile application and the server.

-Here are a few important configurations to consider when initially setting up the mobile app from an administrator’s perspective.
+Here are a few important configurations for administrators to consider when initially setting up the mobile app.

-**Auto Sync:** dictates when the mobile app sends data to the server.
-Setting to **OnStart** is recommended for learning and demonstration purposes.
+**Auto Sync** dictates when the mobile app sends data to the server.
+Setting auto sync to **OnStart** is recommended for learning and demonstration purposes.

-**Auto Sync Delay:** is a timer that dictates when the mobile app will automatically try to send and receive data from the server.
+**Auto Sync Delay** is a timer that dictates when the mobile app will automatically try to send and receive data from the server.

-**Save Password:** dictates whether the mobile app will remember a user’s password.
+**Save Password** dictates whether the mobile app will remember a user’s password.
 Setting to **True** is recommended for learning and demonstration purposes.